leallysmith/ETALHowTo/docs/Beaver Dam Monitoring/glossary.md

 Breach: This is mild damage to the dam so that it doesn't hold back all water but isn't completely broken away.

-Channel Setting: For the channel you're looking at and assessing for capacity what type of channel is it?
+Channel Setting: This dropdown in the survey asks about what type/which channel of the river you are in and currently assessing capacity for.

 Ephemeral: A stream that only flows when there is a storm/runoff event that feeds it water.
 These usually dry up shortly after the event.